How does predictive maintenance work?

 Condition monitoring sensors are installed directly on assets and capture performance data.
 A number of factors can be measured, such as vibration or temperature, depending on the asset.
 The sensors can detect issues such as pressure leaks, vibration abnormalities, or unusual voltage.

 Cloud technology enables condition monitoring sensors to share the data they collect.
-Paired with the right software, alarms and work orders can be triggered when asset conditions surpass defined thresholds.
+Paired with the right predictive maintenance software, alarms and work orders can be triggered when asset conditions surpass defined thresholds.

 Data modeling, based on known machine behavior and failure modes, is used to spot issues before they escalate to failure.